Voting Information

 Absentee Ballots are available at the City Clerk's Office approximately 45 days prior to every election.

-To request an absent voter ballot to vote from home you may use this application.
+To request an absent voter ballot to vote from home click here.

 All registered City residents vote at the Hillsdale Community Library located at 11 E. Bacon St. Hillsdale, MI 49242.